 Reviewing my photos long after the exploration I am struck by the fact that this place was totally cleaned out.
 Many factories in Taiwan are abandoned for reasons of financial insolvency or because it is no longer viable to process some natural resource such as coal or timber.
 Usually in these cases a lot of the original machinery and personal effects of the workers are left behind—but not here.
 This place has the look of a business that moved somewhere else (which would also explain my difficulty in finding anything registered at this exact address).
 Given the proximity to Pingnan Industrial Park 屏南工業區 it wouldn’t surprise me if they had simply relocated up the road.

 There is one final clue worth mentioning—and I feel it is a good one.
 Up on the roof you can see the faint outlines of what looks to be a logo on the highest part of the building.
 To me it looks like something from the periodic table of elements, but of course there is no element with the abbreviation “Py”.
-This combined with the presence of a laboratory and large insulated room on the ground floor is what led me to suspect that this building was owned by a chemical or biomedical company of some kind.
+This combined with the presence of a laboratory and large insulated room on the ground floor is what led me to suspect that this building was owned by a chemical or biomedical company of some kind, but that’s pure speculation.

 Think your online research skills are better than mine?
 Or can you speak Chinese well enough to call up some locals?
 I’d love to know the formal name of the business that occupied this building as well as what they made here.